-Her debut one-woman play The Wendy House debuted at Smock Alley, Boy’s School in May 2018 (★★★★- The Arts Review).
-She recently had a short play The Marble Contraption published online by Fishamble: The New Play Company.
+As a playwright, her debut one-woman play The Wendy House debuted at Smock Alley, Boy’s School in May 2018 (★★★★- The Arts Review).
+Her short play The Marble Contraption was published online by the Olivier award-winning Fishamble: The New Play Company.
 She has also written for Northwestern's leading children's theatre Imagine U. She has also served as a playwriting mentor for ASSITEJ’s ‘In the Works’ Theatre for Young Audiences festival in South Africa.

 As an actor Claudia has performed in Irish theatres such as The Samuel Beckett Theatre, The New Theatre and Smock Alley, on RTÉ Television and in several independent films.
 She is currently teaching Stage Acting at the Norris Centre at Northwestern University.